One Meridian Plaza: Building

 One Meridian Plaza was a 38-story high-rise office building designed by Vincent Kling & Associates.
 Construction on the 492 ft tower began in 1968, was completed in 1972 and approved for occupancy in 1973.
 Built at the corner of 15th Street and South Penn Square in Center City, the central business district of Philadelphia, the $40 million high-rise was built adjacent to the Girard Trust Building and Philadelphia City Hall across the street.
 At one point there were plans to build a structure to the south of the building that would share one of the elevator banks in the high-rise, but nothing came of the plans mainly because the two sites had different owners.
 Upon completion, the high-rise was the tallest building constructed in Philadelphia since the early 1930s.

 The rectangular building was 243 ft long and 92 ft wide, and contained 756000 sqft.
 Of the thirty-eight floors, thirty-six were occupiable and two were mechanical floors.
 The structure also had three underground levels.
 The building's structure was composed of steel and concrete, and the facade was a granite curtain wall.
 There were two helipads on the roof.
 The building's eastern stairwell connected the building to the adjacent Girard Trust Building, then known as Two Girard Plaza.

-On the northwest corner of the complex is a bronze sculpture called Triune.
+On the northwest corner of the complex was a bronze sculpture called Triune.
 Designed by Robert Engman, the abstract sculpture was not damaged in the fire and was still at the site in 1999.
 The following year, the builders of The Residences at The Ritz-Carlton announced that they were considering demolishing the sculpture.
-In the end, however, the sculpture was retained and as of 2014 still stands where it was originally installed.
+In the end, however, the sculpture was retained and as of 2014 still stood where it was originally installed.